Stop iOS 7 from destroying your iPhone's battery life

 Other Ways to Keep your Phone's Battery Life

-- 4Turn off vibration for apps that do not need it.Phone calls may be necessary to have a vibration along with it, but more likely not emails or Facebook notifications.
+- 4Phone calls may be necessary to have a vibration along with it, but more likely not emails or Facebook notifications.
 Turning it off will save a lot of battery, especially if you are receiving a lot of emails and Facebook notifications in a day.
 Also, if you are to choose a vibration, choose the ones which do not vibrate for a long time.
 There are options for a quick vibration only.
-If you can even select just one beep, that would be much better.Advertisement
+If you can even select just one beep, that would be much better.Turn off vibration for apps that do not need it.Advertisement

 Referencing this Article